Meteor-Community-Packages/meteor-autocomplete/README.md

 ```

 This (using normal Bootstrap classes) will cause the user to show up in orange for him/herself, in green for other users that are online, and in grey otherwise.
 See [CrowdMapper's templates](https://github.com/mizzao/CrowdMapper/blob/master/client/views/common.html) for other interesting things you may want to do.

+##### Examples

+For example settings see one of the following:

+- https://github.com/mizzao/meteor-autocomplete/blob/master/examples/pubsublocal/client/client.js (from the example app above)
+- https://github.com/mizzao/CrowdMapper/blob/master/client/views/chat.coffee#L146 (an example used in a chatroom)

 ### Future Work (a.k.a. send pull requests)